joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6032073/2025/01/02/chiefs-carson-wentz-broncos-season-finale/

 **Heat Today: With or without a trade, the Heat and Jimmy Butler need to work together**\
-`Jimmy Butler's candid remarks reignited rumors about his future in Miami, but both parties must work together no matter what`\
+`Butler's candid remarks reignited rumors about his future in Miami, but both parties need to focus on the immediate task ahead.`\
 https://nytimes.com/athletic/6032669/2025/01/02/jimmy-butler-trade-bam-adebay-tyler-herro-heat-nba/

 **History says Broncos can't underestimate Chiefs, starters or not, in must-win game**\